 - During the strike, a bomb was thrown, prompting police to open fire on the protestors.
 Hundreds of people were killed, including labourers, citizens, and police officers.

 - The Marxist International Socialist Congress convened a conference in Paris in 1889 to draft a resolution prohibiting employees from working more than 8 hours per day.

 - To commemorate the 1886 Haymarket riots, May 1 became known as World Labour Day after the resolution was passed.

 The Second Communist International, founded by socialist and labour parties in 1889, declared that May 1 would be observed as International Workers' Day from that point forward.

 - After years of demonstrations and riots, the United States finally recognised eight-hour workdays in 1916.

-- In 1904, the International Socialist Congress in Amsterdam called for a large-scale demonstration on 1st May to demand the legalisation of the eight-hour workday.
+- In 1904, the International Socialist Congress in Amsterdam called for a large-scale demonstration on May Day to demand the legalisation of the eight-hour workday.